stwunsch/vim_config/README.md

 My vim config.
 The idea is to put the config file somewhere with a repo (mainly for backup purposes) and link this file from ~/.vimrc.

 Pathogen plugin manager is integrated.
-So don't miss to run the 'install_pathogen' script!
-Install vim-pathogen from AUR as Arch user (won't work otherwise with gvim).
+So don't miss to install pathogen!
+Install 'vim-pathogen' from AUR as Arch user (won't work otherwise with gvim).

 I recommend the terminal emulator 'terminator'.